 18 mm mounts are required when using the sample changers and strongly recommended.
 Plastic mounts should not be used.

-The ISARA sample changer on beamline 08ID-1 accepts only Universal Pucks (Uni-Pucks).
-The SAM sample changer accepts Uni-Pucks and SSRL-style cassettes.
-Please allow beamline staff to load containers into the sample changers for you.
-This is part of the beamline setup time and generally occurs during the first hour of your beamtime.
+The ISARA sample changer on CMCF-ID accepts only Universal Pucks (Uni-Pucks).
+The SAM sample changer on CMCF-BM accepts Uni-Pucks and SSRL-style cassettes.
+Please allow beamline staff to load containers into the sample changers for you; this is part of the beamline setup time and generally occurs during the first hour of your beamtime.

 NOTE: Hampton Research Uni-Pucks labeled below 200 (eg: HR00199) are not compatible with the SAM automounter.
 If you have one of these pucks, please contact Hampton Research to exchange it.